CoderZonora/Cryptonite/javascript_notes.md

 Background on objects and classes etc:
 	If you assign a property as undefined it does not delete it!.
 It sets the value to undefined but its still listed under the object.
 	So if you call it like `ob.x; => undefined` which is also the output if you call properties not under the object.

+What is package-lock?
+A package.json file but with hash of the dependencies as well so that Supply chain or MITM will be prevented.

+Summary of imp. points:

+Serverless javascript may not be directly vulnerable to DoS but may be vulnerable to Money Dos malicious payloads may spike up running time and bills to a lot.
+Always use CI/CD and deploy scripts.
+Don't store secrets hardcoded, either .env or manually put.
+Don't console.log everything as it might have private info, just log enough things so that you can trace errors and find out how to fix them.
+Use shell commands inside <b>Child.spawn</b> and not exec or others.
+Use PHP and not serverless if you want one thread per process.

+Use <b>SYNK</b> to check for vulnerable packages along with npm sudit as they have a large database.
+Run untrusted code in a Docker container first to check it.
+Use firewalls to prevent your local application being accessible to other people on the same network like in an office.
+Dont use public networks when devloping or running application

+Don't deploy dev dependencies into production. specify the kind of dependency in the package.json like devdependency,bundle dependencies,optional dependencies etc.
+For exact details see [here](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#dependencies) Use https://npm.anvaka.com or https://www.npmjs.com/package/@nodesecure/cli to find details(visually) about dependencies you want to use to make an informed decision about if it is good for your use case.